tangweilun/MyRumah/Documentation/README.md

 1. Open a terminal
 2. Run 'cd backend' to enter backend site
+3. Run 'npm install --save-dev hardhat' to install the hardhat
-3. Run 'npx hardhat node' to setup the network
+4. Run 'npx hardhat node' to setup the network
-4. To update the addresses, open a new terminal, enter backend site by running 'cd backend', then run 'npm run deploy'
+5. To update the addresses, open a new terminal, enter backend site by running 'cd backend', then run 'npm run deploy'

 ### Smart Contract Note (Overview)